 Education and Volunteering Restarting

 During lockdown, our Education Service and all volunteering had to cease.
 We are now able to re-start education activities.
-Julia Hamilton, our Education Team Lead is looking at delivering schools projects either in the open air, or virtually.
+Julia Hamilton, our Education Team Lead is delivering schools projects either in the open air, or virtually.

 The Shop will not Re-Open

 Along with the Museum Gallery and Reception, the Museum shop will not re-open this year, so we’ll not be able to sell our usual mix of gifts and artists work unfortunately.
 If you’re an artist wanting to collect work from the shop – please email firstname.lastname@example.org and we’ll arrange collection.
 We are a much reduced team so we ask that you bear with us.

 Kilmartin Museum operations, like most charities, are funded via different sources.
 Some jobs at the museum are project funded and this funding cannot be used for anything else.
 So, this means that some folk working with us have been unaffected by the loss of income elsewhere within the organisation.

 Some of our “ring fenced” funding is used to fund the Redevelopment Project staff, and despite the challenges of having to suddenly adjust to working within the Covid-19 restrictions, they have done a tremendous job keeping the project on track.
 Although there’s been a slight slippage with issues like key personnel in the design team being furloughed and everyone having to work remotely, the new museum building design has been finalised, which is great news.